-Topic "Abuse" in Khmer (cambodian) - total 5 documentsTitle: Family violence and partner visas factsheet
+Topic "Abuse" in Khmer (cambodian) - total 7 documentsTitle: Anti-bullying parents and carers tips fact sheet

 Summary: This translated resource provides information for partner visa holders who do not have to remain in an abusive relationship to stay in Australia.
 It outlines information including that a partner, family members or other people in the community cannot threaten your visa status, and that there are certain provisions in Australia's migration laws to allow you to continue with your permanent Partner visa application.
 It also provides contacts for support services, and translating and interpreting services.

 Summary: This translated fact sheet outlines that forcing anybody to get married is a serious crime in Australia, and that people are free to choose whether to get married.
 The fact sheet provides facts on the illegality of taking or sending someone to another country for forced marriage or getting someone else to organise this.
 It also contains contact details of support services.

 Summary: This translated fact sheet outlines how in Australia, it is against the law to sexually assault anyone.
 A person who commits sexual assault can go to jail, whether they are a man or a woman.
 It outlines what sexual assault includes, and also provides contact details for support services.

 Summary: The Sexual Assault Crisis Line Victoria (SACL) is a state-wide, after-hours, confidential, telephone crisis counselling service for people who have experienced both past and recent sexual assault.
 SACL is the central after hours coordination centre for all recent sexual assaults and provides immediate crisis responses throughout Victoria.
 SACL operates between 5pm weeknights through to 9am the next day and throughout weekends and public holidays.

 Title: Trauma - reaction and recovery